Asking questions (pt. 2)

 docker run -d --gpus=all -v ollama:/root/.ollama -p 11434:11434 --name ollama ollama/ollama

-And then accessing the prompt interface:
+Accessing the prompt interface:

 docker exec -it ollama ollama run llama3